khartinger/RCC5V/README.md

 [Directly to the table of contents of this repository](#x20)

 # Introduction
-There are many ways to control points, uncouplers, disconnectable tracks and other components in model railroad construction.
+Switching points is an important part of model railroading.
+Who doesn't want to be able to do this in different ways?
+There are many ways to control turnouts, uncouplers, disconnectable tracks and other components.
-The simplest way is to operate the components by hand.
-In this case, you do not even need point machines.
-However, this operating mode quickly becomes cumbersome with more distant or distributed components.
+The simplest method is to do it all by hand.
+In this case, you don't even need point machines.
+But with more distant or distributed components, this mode of operation quickly becomes cumbersome.

 For this reason, magnetic drives are usually used to switch the components.
 In the simplest case, the AC voltage is switched directly:

 ![RCC5V_DirectSwitching](./images/300_RCC5V_DirectSwitching1.png "RCC5V_DirectSwitching")